galette/galettedoc/source/usermanual/avancee.rst

 Adapt to your graphical chart
 =============================

 If you are comfortable with CSS stylesheets, you can adapt Galette CSS to fit your own colors.
-To achieve that, it is strongly discouraged to edit Galette CSS files, but rather the specific mecanism desinged for that.
+To achieve that, it is strongly discouraged to edit Galette CSS files, but rather the specific mecanism designed for that.
 Create a ``galette_local.css`` file in your ``webroot/themes/default`` directory with your styles, it will be automatically included.

 Try to keep things as simple as possible.
 For example, if you want to change association name color (displayed under pages titles), you will find in Galette the CSS rule `#asso_name` that defines several parameters including the color.
 Then, in your stylesheet, you will just need the following: